bulletsk/pientertain/README.md

 This project is for tinkering, proof-of-concept and learning.
 If you are looking for a complete solution to control your lights from different brands and types using various frame grabbers, check out Hyperion.ng here: https://github.com/hyperion-project/hyperion.ng.

 ### Installation
-Pientertain uses features of Qt 5.12 which doesnt come with raspbian yet unfortunately.
+Pientertain uses features of Qt 5.12 which doesnt come with raspbian yet unfortunately (*).
 To build my version of Qt 5.12 for the
 Pi I used these guides:

 - https://www.raspberrypi.org/forums/viewtopic.php?t=204778